montastic/montastic-api-doc/README.md

 The Montastic user's account `API key` must be used for authentication using a special header `X-API-KEY`.

-api key found in user account page at www.montastic.com
+Your API key can found in user account page at https://montastic.com/me

 Example: